A grandmother’s legacy…

 Related Article: The Most Important Thing

 She was a woman of faith, and that made her a unique woman.
 Much of what I know of faith came from this woman and watching her walk with Christ.
-Her life was not sunshine and rainbows, she was raised by a sister after her mother died and father abandoned her.
-She found herself burying her husband and daughter much sooner then any wife or mother ever wants to do- and yet she remained faithful.
+Her life was not sunshine and rainbows, she was raised by a sister after her mother died when she was only 8 years old and her father abandoned her.
+She found herself burying her husband and daughter much sooner than any wife or mother ever wants to do- and yet she remained faithful.
 Yes, I am sure there were dark places, places where she questioned His plan, where the grief threatened to crush her.

 She was a strong woman- not in an abrasive sort of way, but in a gentle beautiful way.
 In a way that bespoke where her strength came from.
 She was a woman who could believe in you when everyone else gave up.
 Today as I logged on to Facebook a memory popped up, “Heaven has gained an amazing woman,”… yes, heaven truly did gain an amazing woman that day, and the world is a bit darker without her corny jokes and beautiful voice.
 But it is by far a more beautiful place because of her.